 FedEx.
 The multinational courier delivery services company, known for its clever logo, purple and orange vans, and its appearance on one of the nation’s favourite films, Castaway.
 However, what doesn’t get as much recognition is its unique approach to people management.
 And this is something many small businesses could learn valuable lessons from.

 Unfortunately, HR is a function that is often overlooked.
 Especially for SMEs, where the business growth and other things take priority.
-In fact, our research revealed SME business owners ranked business development and client satisfaction as their top priorities.
-This leaves HR in the ‘nice to have’ category.

 Often small businesses absorb HR jobs into more general business administration and add it to the work-load of non-qualified individuals; or they simply pile it on the desk of an HR professional, further restricting their ability to deliver real value – such as fostering a positive workplace culture or recruitment strategy.